San7o/hive-operator/docs/DEVELOPMENT.md

 For example, the `IMG` variable tells the Makefile where to push images and tells the operator where to pull them.
-You can add an entry to your custom environment .env-custom like so:
+You can add an entry to your custom environment `.env-custom` like so:

 ```bash
 IMG=registry/my-bautiful-name:latest
 ```

-To select which environment to use, append `ENV=<ENV-NAME>` after your make commands, for example:
+To select which environment to use, append `ENV=<ENV-NAME>` to your make commands, for example:

 ```bash